lisunshiny/liannsun.com/bios/networker.md

 * Talking through career stuff
 * Recommending ways to navigate tricky situations
-* Telling me about in-person paid CS teaching opportunities in NYC
+* Telling me about in-person paid CS teaching opportunities in the Bay Area
 * Asking me to speak at things
 * Letting me know if you'd like to see a blog post about how I made this site!